falko-org/Falko-API/ISSUE_TEMPLATE.md

 In case of bugs, tell us the steps to reach the problem.

-## **Acceptance Criteria

-Tell us the acceptance criteria the system should have so that the Pull Request may be merged.

 ## Checklist

 - [ ] Issue has labels.
 - [ ] Issue has screenshots if required.
 - [ ] Issue has an significant name.

-**Delete if its a bug
+**Delete if it's a bug

-*Delete if its a User Story
+*Delete if it's a User Story